 To drive between Auckland and Christchurch, you'll first need to get to Wellington.
-The quickest route heads south on State Highway (SH) 1 through Hamilton and Matamata (of Hobbiton fame), and skirts Lake Taupo and the Tongariro National Park.
-This route takes about eight hours, directly.
-The journey can also be taken though the west of the North Island, via New Plymouth and Mount Taranaki, east via Rotorua and Napier, or even further east via Tauranga and Gisborne.
+The quickest route heads south on State Highway (SH) 1 through Hamilton and Matamata (of Hobbiton fame) and skirts Lake Taupō and the Tongariro National Park.
+This route takes about eight hours directly.
+The journey can also be taken through the west of the North Island, via New Plymouth and Mount Taranaki, east via Rotorua and Napier, or even farther east via Tauranga and Gisborne.

 By Bus and Ferry